Consistency - Clinical Productivity - Quality

 Rapid Precise Metrics (RPM)™ functionality enables them all at the Point of Read

 Without consistency, quality is almost impossible to achieve.
 HealthMyne's Rapid Precise Metrics (RPM) is designed to solve the consistency issue while also bringing greater efficiency to the process of identifying, measuring, and tracking lesions across studies.
+COMING IN JUNE 2019* - Advanced brain segmentation on MRI that utilizes multiple series to enhance the accuracy of segmentation of brain tumors, and organ segmentation for the liver.

 RPM is also at the heart of the enhanced Clinical Decision Support (CDS) Workflows built into the HealthMyne Platform.
 Metrics are combined with data from the EHR and other clinical systems to improve clinical decision making and enable precise patient management at the point-of-care.